PX4/PX4-user_guide/en/flight_modes_fw/README.md

   This sends stick input directly to control allocation for "fully" manual control.

 Autonomous:
+Airspeed is actively controlled if an airspeed sensor is installed in any autonomous flight mode.
 - [Hold](#hold-mode) — Vehicle circles around the GPS hold position at the current altitude.
 - [Return](#return-mode) — Vehicle flies a clear path to land at a safe location.
   By default the destination is a mission landing pattern.